Keshavamurthi/graphiant-playbooks/README.md

         - ipfix-global-test
 ```

-**Note:** Just specify the object names in simple lists.
-The system automatically converts them to the proper API format with "Attach" or "Detach" operations based on the function parameter.
+**Note:** The `configure` and `deconfigure` methods automatically handle both site creation and object attachment/detachment based on the keys present in the YAML file.

 ## 📚 API Reference